disarticulate/build-latest-nginx/README.md

  3. Run <code>buildngx.sh</code>. and answer the questions.
 It will ask for push & sticky modules and what server string you want, unless -q is specified.

  4. If compile is ok, it will ask to <code>make install</code>.

- 5. Startup script is downloaded but not installed.
-If you need it, run "make install" in the directory specified by the script.

- 5. :pray:
+ 5. If you had nginx before on the same server, systemd and sysv configurations can be used without any change.
+If you not, they will be installed, unless answer is no.

 ### Options:
 Option | Meaning